 Call St. Petersburg Trusted Car Accident Lawyer for a Free Consultation

 Attorney Frank P. Marsalisi of Marsalisi Law can help determine the cause through a detailed legal investigation and advise you on steps needed to have a successful result.
-Frank helps victims in St. Petersburg recover after an accident by providing individualized attention to their injury claims.
-His knowledge and experience in personal injury law involving car and motorcycle accidents have earned him the award of 2020’s Top 3 Personal Injury Lawyers in St. Petersburg.
-To schedule a free consultation with Frank, call (727) 800-5052 or complete our contact form
+As a St. Petersburg car accident lawyer, Frank helps victims navigate the complexities of car accident claims and insurance negotiations, gathering crucial information to strengthen their case and maximize financial recovery.
+Frank provides individualized attention to injury claims, and his knowledge and experience in Personal Injury law involving car and motorcycle accidents have earned him the award of 2020’s Top 3 Personal Injury Lawyers in St. Petersburg.
+To schedule a free consultation with Frank, call (727) 800-5052 or complete our contact form.

 Marsalisi Law is Where Law Gets Personal.